nareshr8/beautiful-jekyll/_posts/2018-11-08-download-classical-dance.md

 ![png](..\img\posts\2018-11-08-classical-dance-i/output_16_1.png)

 **Note**: This blog post is completely written in Jupyter notebook.
 Though, Some outputs that might be not suitable for blog reading are removed.

+To create a model that learns from these images, look into the next part [here](https://nareshr8.github.io/2018-11-08-learn-identifying-classical-dances/)